reinhart1010/hackapedia/wiki/en/shiftine.md

 The Extractor originally used the backed-up components solely to create Shiftine under clean-room reverse engineering practice, similar to the ones done by the [Wine](https://wiki.winehq.org/Clean_Room_Guidelines) and [ReactOS](https://reactos.org/wiki/ReactOS_FAQ#Why_is_ReactOS_development_so_slow.3F) development teams.
 That said, her legacy of the Windows platform are still reflected on her binaries and libraries, and the Extractor declared safe to assume them as part of her "history".

 The Extractor have also placed numerous upgrades to Shiftine, including the ability to deeply comprehend her great legacy, by exploring through the [Internet Archive](archive.org), [ReactOS](reactos.org), several [Microsoft open-source repositories](github.com/microsoft), and the usage of the Windows SDKs as part of supervised learning.
 The resulting Shiftine can now "run" across multiple networked infrastructures even through a non-Windows client for delivery and execution.
-Shiftine now has an official, virtual body which is more humane than Cortana, sporting a smiling PowerShell face and and the universal Shift keyboard symbol (⇧ or ⬆️) on her shirt.
-She was the first on the BOTS to wear this specific shirt before other ex-SYSTEM members follow suit.
+Shiftine now has an official, virtual body which is more humane than [Cortana](https://en.wikipedia.org/wiki/Cortana_(virtual_assistant)), sporting a smiling PowerShell face and and the universal symbol of the [Shift key](https://en.wikipedia.org/wiki/Shift_key) (⇧ or ⬆️) on her shirt.
+This has become her own signature shirt before other ex-SYSTEM and BOTS members follow suit to build The Alignment.

 ### Involvement in the Bearers of the Shell